Laila Schwartz: Birth and childhood

 Schwartz was born on 13 July 1949 as "Lucy Levi" in Cairo, Egypt to Rachel Schwartz, of Jewish Ashkenazi descent, and Bernard Levy, of Jewish Sephardic descent, originally from Lebanon.
 Her mother came from a wealthy family who owned a printing business as well as a wholesale firm which focused on liquor.
 Schwartz's father worked as a delivery boy for her mother's family business and the two fell in love and married against the will of the family.
 Due to that, they emigrated to Egypt, where Schwartz was born.

 When Schwartz was 4 months old, she and her mother immigrated to Israel while her father stayed back in Egypt and was due to join them after sorting the family's affairs.
 However, during this time her father converted to Islam, vanished, and was never seen again.
 The two women settled in the ma'abara Pardes Hana.
 When Schwartz was 3 years old she was placed in the care of a foster family due to her mother's inability to provide and care for her as a single mother.
 Schwartz was neglected and transferred repeatedly between families, living with a total of 5 during her early childhood, until being returned to her mother's home when she got older.
 When Schwartz was 12 years old, she moved to the 'Young Shomer' Kibbutz Beit Zera for education and care, again due to her mother's inability to provide.
 She remained there until her mother's death, but maintained a strong connection with her.

-When Schwartz was 18 years old, and waiting to receive a mandatory conscription order for the Israeli Defense Forces, her mother's health severely deteriorated.
+When Schwartz was 18 years old, and waiting to receive a mandatory conscription order for the Israel Defense Forces, her mother's health severely deteriorated.
 Due to that she was preemptively discharged and returned to Pardes Hana to care for her mother, who died two years later.
 During this time, she provided for the two as a teacher and mentor for at-risk youths, as her mother could no longer work.

 Later in life, during her 8-year long European art career, Schwartz sought after relatives who remained in Europe in an attempt to look for her father.
 During this time she lived for a short while in Belgium, where she worked as a cleaning lady in a brothel.
 Upon returning to Israel Schwartz counselled youths at Beit Berl College.